 Thankfully, we now have many options for procuring good gluten free bread.
 You can buy gluten free bread at the grocery store, or bake it at home using a mix or your favorite recipe.
-The best option for you will depend on how much time you have, how much money you’re willing to spend, and how picky you are about your bread.
+The Best Gluten Free Recipes for you will depend on how much time you have, how much money you’re willing to spend, and how picky you are about your bread.

 If you’ve looked at the price of gluten free bread and flours, you’ve already had the experience of a near heart attack.
 Yes, it is expensive!
 And, it’s expensive because it takes a lot of extra work on the farmers and manufacturers part to make sure that the flour, dough, and bread stay gluten free until they get to your home.
 So, just accept that you’re never going to buy a $1 loaf of bread again.

-That being said, there are ways to make gluten free bread less dear.
+That being said, let’s discuss How To Make Gluten Free Bread less dear.
 Store-bought bread is generally the most expensive, but you can sometimes find coupons for it in the store or online that make the price more manageable.

 Gluten free bread mixes are pricey as well, but they are often more widely available in stores than pre-baked breads and individual gluten free flours.